nitrictech/docs/docs/getting-started.md

 - [Azure](/docs/reference/providers/azure)
 - [GCP](/docs/reference/providers/gcp)

-You'll then need to create a [stack](/docs/reference/cli#stacks) which represents your project and a deployment target.
+You'll then need to create a [stack](/docs/reference/cli#stacks) that represents your project and a deployment target.

 ```bash
 nitric stack new